oren-ezer/cursor-recipes/sprints.md

 ## Backlog (P3)
 Nice to have features that can be implemented as needed:
-- #16 Implement password reset functionality and password update functionality and exclude password from user_update endpoint
+- #16 enhance login handling: password reset, password invalidation after n days, token expiration, redirect to login on error after timeout
-- #19 Add email verification system
+- #19 Add email verification system - send email and wait for confirmation
-- #28 Implement ingredient search functionality
+- #28 Implement ingredient search functionality - DONE
 - #29 Add recipe image upload to Supabase Storage
 - #72 Implement advanced search filters
-- #77 Implement shopping list feature UI
+- #77 Implement shopping list feature
-- #88 Implement rate limiting
+- #88 Implement rating system for recipes
 - #101 Add more comprehensive tests (unit, integration, e2e)
 - #104 add monitoring support including app health and performance
-- #105 add password invalidation after n days?
+- #105 add secure token storage (now could only use httpOnly cookies)
-- #106 add admin endpoint
+- #106 add admin endpoint - DONE
-- #107 add multiplicity to image URLs
+- #107 add multiplicity to image uploads
-- #108 add AI support for uploading a recipe by understanding its text using OCR (using translation or not?)
+- #108 add AI support for creating a recipe by understanding its text using OCR (using translation or not?) based on an uploaded image

 ## Tests Backlog (P3)
 More test that can be implemented:
 ### Integration tests
 - email uniqness on user creation and user update
-### Unit ttests
+### Unit tests
 - recipes unit tests

 ## Dependencies